 Social Justice is the work to eliminate historic and systemic oppression and to build systems and cultures of human dignity where rights, accountability, equity, inclusion and access creates conditions for people and groups to realize their full potential.

-* Work in progress and will be further refined.
+*All definitions are a work in progress and will be further refined, as needed.

 DEI 5 Week Challenge